The Cabbage and Onion Farmer

 My Horse Ran Away

-Later when Carl told his neighbors what had happened, they said to him, “Oh no, that’s bad luck.
+Later when Ralph told his neighbors what had happened, they said to him, “Oh no, that’s bad luck.
 Now you won’t be able to plow your fields, plant and harvest your cabbages, onions and cauliflowers and sell them.”

-Carl shrugged.
+Ralph shrugged.
 “Good luck, bad luck, who knows?” he replied.

 Productivity